sanette/ufind/README.md

 ## Example

-For searching a substring in a list of strings, you only need two lines of code.
+For searching a substring in a list of strings, we only need two lines of code.
 Here we use the `sample` list of names that can be found in the test directory.

 First we prepare the data: